CHARLES

 46.

-Jayson, 1 year old child has a staph skin infection.
-Her brother has also developed the same infection.
-Which behavior by the children is most likely to have caused the transmission of the organism?
+Jayson, a 1-year-old child, is being treated for a staphylococcal skin infection.
+A few days later, his older brother develops the same type of infection.
+Which behavior by the children most likely caused the transmission of the organism?

 47.